opentelekomcloud-docs/image-management-service/umn/source/managing_private_images/optimizing_a_windows_private_image/optimization_process.rst

 Optimization Process
 ====================

-The proper running of ECSs depends on Xen Guest OS driver (PV driver) and KVM Guest OS driver (UVP VMTools).
-To ensure that ECSs support both Xen and KVM and to improve network performance, the PV driver and UVP VMTools must be installed for the image.
+The proper running of ECS depends on KVM Guest OS driver (UVP VMTools).
+To ensure that ECSs support KVM and to improve network performance, the UVP VMTools must be installed for the image.

 #.
 Create an ECS using the Windows private image to be optimized and log in to the ECS.

-#. .. _en-us_topic_0047501112__en-us_topic_0036684057_li46245228:
+#. .. _en-us_topic_0047501112__en-us_topic_0036684057_li24121565:

-   Install the latest version of PV driver on the ECS.

-   For details, see :ref:`Installing the PV Driver <en-us_topic_0037352182>`.

-#.
    Install the UVP VMTools required for creating ECSs in the KVM virtual resource pool.

    For details, see :ref:`Installing UVP VMTools <en-us_topic_0037352061>`.